Total Debt to Total Assets Ratio

 Total Debt to Total Asset to Ratio = (Short Term Debts + Long Term Debts) / Total Assets

 This calculator helps the user with an easy and correct calculation of the ratio by inputting the following components.

 - Long-Term Debt: It should include all the long-term debts of the company.

 - Short-Term Debt: It should include all the short-term debts of the company.

-- Total Assets: Total assets means all the assets whether it is current, fixed, tangible, or intangible.
+- Total Assets: Total assets mean all the assets, whether it is current, fixed, tangible, or intangible.
 In short, it constitutes the complete asset side of a balance sheet.

 Note: Shareholder’s equity is not part of this anyway